Meticore is a dietary supplement which claims to cause weight loss by increasing core body temperature.

 Questionable Marketing Practices

 Meticore’s website highlights logos from various medical institutions right under their product pictures, which indirectly suggests that these institutions recommend their supplement.
-We very strongly disagree with this marketing practice, and find it to be misleading.
+We very strongly disagree with this marketing practice, and it may confuse consumers.

 The logos of the National Center for Biotechnology Information (NCBI), International Journal of Obesity, American Clinical Laboratory Association (ACLA), and the Journal of Applied Physiology are shown.